mvkara/protobuf-net-fsharp/README.md

     An example would be if you are doing a structural equality on two records and two levels deep one array is a Null causing the equality to blow up.

-This library adds supports for both by adding surrogate types to the model as required for any records/unions registered with the stndard ProtobufNetSerialiser:
+This library adds supports for both by adding surrogate types to the model as required for any records/unions registered with the standard ProtoBuf.FSharp.Serialiser:

 - Arrays (Not nullable)
   - All arrays that are empty are deserialised as empty arrays rather than Nulls.
 In other words an array will never be deserialised as a Null.
 - Lists (FSharpList<_>)
   - Full roundtrip serialisation support.
 Any nulls from serialisation will be treated as an empty list as expected.
 - Sets (FSharpSet<_>)
-- Sets (FSharpMap<_, _>)
+- Maps (FSharpMap<_, _>)

-If you need to serialise a collection by itself (not in a record/DU) or as part of a standard POJO simply use the CollectionRegistration.registerCollectionWithReflectedTypeIntoModel function.
+If you need to serialise a collection by itself (not in a record/DU) or as part of a standard POJO simply use the Serialiser.registerRuntimeTypeIntoModel function.

 ## Issues ##